foens/hacking-solutions/2021/bsides/logemall/readme.md

 }
 ```

 Notice that the name is also malloc'ed with a size of `0x40`.
 The data is read using `fgets`, so we can also add `null` bytes.
 Great.
-We can thus go to the name rater and change your name, the name will be filled into the same area that the Asciimon had, we can now control the Asciimon definition.
+We can thus go to the name rater and change our name, the name will be filled into the same area that the Asciimon had, we can now control the Asciimon definition.

 I have reverse engineered the Asciimon struct to be: